 Relate your idea to commonly understood concepts.
 Explain why it’s a step-function better than the alternatives.
 Share it with others for feedback on what’s confusing, what is easy to understand, what’s still missing.

-Invision offers a powerful way to make your digital ideas feel real.
+Invision and Figma offer powerful ways to make your digital ideas feel real.
 The product connects wireframes together in a way with transitions and animations that will provide you with a “product” that can be demoed, tested with potential customers, and more.

 Not ready for a fully clickable prototype with Invision?
 Start smaller with simple wireframes.
 Wireframes remove all of the distractions and focus on the product or idea.
 They are great for getting feedback on a product flow and should be a part of your testing arsenal.